 Georgia Tech jobs were matched to industry benchmark jobs based on responsibilities noted in the Georgia Tech job descriptions.
 The initial equity increase budget was allocated to staff identified as low compared to similar jobs outside of Tech and to staff with salaries below the quartile aligned to their years and competency in role.
 Newly hired and newly promoted employees were excluded from consideration.

-Compensation Strategy, Administration, and Governance
+- Compensation Strategy, Administration, and Governance

 A review was conducted of the Georgia Tech compensation philosophy and compensation policies.
 From this review, we are proposing new guidelines focused on more timely reviews, and the processes used to assess and address those in similar jobs at Georgia Tech.
 These guidelines and processes will help us meet our goal of maintain a compensation program that contributes to an exceptional and equitable work environment for all employees.

 Staff pay ranges were designed to allow flexibility in providing pay, while maintaining equity within the Institute and a salary competitive with the relevant job markets.
 Salary grades were designed to facilitate pay adjustments based on years in role, experience and skills, preferred certifications and degrees, and competencies.

 Unit HR Representatives will be provided with an employee staff census indicating recommended target placement in market based on years in current role.
 Individual job performance and job knowledge, as well as the Institute’s financial position, determine the employee’s position in the quartile.
 In accordance with Georgia Tech and USG policy, employees must be paid at the minimum of the pay grade range, not the minimum of the target quartile.

-- Future Phases | Market Equity Studies
+- Future Phases | Market & Equity Studies

 Moving forward, the Compensation Team will collaborate with unit leaders and their HR Representatives to conduct future internal equity and external studies.
 These studies will focus more on all employees within the same job or job family instead of individual assessments.
 As many of these jobs within the job families are shared institution-wide collaboration will be required amongst leaders to define scope, complexity and maintain internal equity amongst those similarly situated.